tmsalab/ohoegdm/cran-comments.md

 >  Polytomous (3:9, 17:57)

-- Note, the first two are the authors' last names and the latter two relate to the naming of the newly developed method.
+- Note, the first two are the authors' last names and the latter two relate to the naming of the newly developed method implemented by the _R_ package.